zakhardage/Shopify-Wish-List/README.md

 non-app wish list using customer.tags

-To make this wish list work, you'll need to insert wishlist-product.liquid somewhere in your product page and wishlist-page.liquid in a page with the handle wish-list.
+To make this wish list work, you'll need to add an include tag for wishlist-product.liquid in your product page -- make sure that it is not within the add-to-cart form.
+And you'll need to add an include tag for wishlist-page.liquid in a page with the handle wish-list.

-You can also add a link to the Wish List page on the customers/account template, but it's not required.
-There's no in-line styling so they should pick up your product and page template styling.
+There's no in-line styling so this should pick up your product and page template styling.

 The wish list works by adding the product id to the customers account tags.
 To remove the item, another tag is added with an "x" preceding the product id.
 Re-adding the item to the wish list adds another "x".
 At this point there are